• Skip to primary navigation

 Covering bowls of pudding with plastic wrap.

-Step 5: Cover: Pour into glass bowls and cover with plastic wrap.
+Step 5.
+Cover: Pour into glass bowls, and cover with plastic wrap touching the pudding to prevent a thickened skin from forming on the top.
 Let cool.

 Straining the syrup over a bowl.